dathan/blog/content/posts/openai-fine-tuning-notes.md

 ### Problem: The number of classes in file-njsdeo0sSlPVGFsK2an0iinJ does not match the number of classes specified in the hyperparameters

-What this means is that the train or valid file does not have enough data for each class in the nural network.
+What this means is that the train or valid file does not have enough data for each class in the neural network.
 There are recommendations to make this work.

 #### Recommendations

 * The `completion` SHOULD have a 100 entries per class
 * The `completion` tokens MUST be distinct enough for the GPT-2 tokenizer.
-Basically 3/4 of the word must be distinct enough in the completion for classes.
+Basically, 3/4 of the word must be distinct enough in the completion of classes.
 * The length of `prompt` and `completion` MUST not be larger than 2048 characters.